Menu

 For transactions involving physical goods that are covered by the Amazon Pay A-to-z Guarantee, you can track the progress of your claim by viewing the transaction details page in your Amazon Pay activity page.

 For other disputed items or services, after you submit a complaint, Amazon Pay will contact the merchant and help facilitate a resolution.
-If Amazon Pay needs additional information we will contact you for additional information, you must respond within three days, or the complaint might be withdrawn.
-We try to resolve complaints within 45 days from the date of submission, but it might take longer.
-You can check the status of a complaint online from the transaction details page on your Amazon Pay activity page.
+If Amazon Pay needs additional information you'll be contacted and you must respond within three days or the complaint may be withdrawn.
+Amazon Pay tries to resolve complaints within 45 days from the date of submission, but it might take longer.
+You can check the status of a complaint online from the transaction details page in your Amazon Pay activity page.

 What if I pay with a credit card?